 Required Teaching Practicum (Choose 1):

-* Refers to courses cross-listed to be taken under a prefix in the student's major field.
-For example, an HDFS major would take HDFS 892.
+* For their practicum, students should sign up for 792 or 892 in their major field of study.
+For example, an HDFS major would take HDFS 892 with their practicum supervisor listed as the instructor of record.
 This experience requires a minimum of 15 face-to-face teaching hours, with the remaining credit hours to be dedicated to preparing lesson plans, evaluating student data, and developing assessments.
 The field experience will be designed in consultation with a faculty teaching mentor.
 Students will prepare a 2-page field experience proposal for approval from the CTC director during the semester prior to the experience.

 - This schedule is subject to change.

 - Every course has an enrollment cap.
 Please check with the course instructor about this.

 - Once requirements are completed a student must submit the Verification of College Teaching Certificate form or call 701-231-7981 for a more accessible version of the form.